 How long will I hike per day?

+This is a frequently asked question.
 The whole Inca Trail takes 42 kilometers (26 miles) to hike.
-During the hike you will see all the varierty of Andean landscapes including snow capped mountains, rivers, high mountains, beautifull plains and a very sunny sky.
+During the hike you will see all the variety of Andean landscapes including snowcapped mountains, rivers, high mountains, beautiful plains and a very sunny sky.

 Because all campsites are determined by the authorities we cannot tell exactly how many kilometers per day you going to hike, or which of the campsite is assigned to the group, but be ready to hike at least 6 hours per day up to 8 hours.
 However don’t worry!
 This is a chance to take amazing pictures of the surrounding landscape and make these memories last forever.